Below is a brief version of my c.v.; a full version is available at http://bit.ly/WernerCV.

 long (monographs, collections, editions):

 - Textual Editor, The Taming of the Shrew, Norton Shakespeare, 3rd edition.
-Forthcoming, summer 2015.
+New York: Norton, 2015.

 - Editor and lead writer, The Collation: a gathering of scholarship from the Folger Shakespeare Library.
 2011-15.